Triplex locomotive: Erie and Virginian Triplex classes

 Another very similar designed triplex was built by Baldwin as a 2-8-8-8-4 for the Virginian Railway, as No. 700, in 1916.
 This triplex was given classification of XA, so named due to the experimental nature of the locomotive.
 The 2-8-8-8-4 was considered unsuccessful because it only made a maximum speed of 3–5 mph and had high maintenance costs.
 The XA was sent back to Baldwin Locomotive Works where it was taken apart in 1920 and converted into a 2-8-8-0 and a 2-8-2.
 These two engines were in service until 1953.
-Both of the two engines were scrapped.
+Both of the two engines were scrapped when diesel locomotives were cheaper to operate after World War II.

 A 2-6-6-8-2 triplex design by ALCO was proposed to the Chesapeake & Ohio but was never built.